 Last night, June 17 2015, saw the penultimate of four BBC Cardiff Singer of the World Main Prize concerts at St. David’s Hall, from which a winner was chosen to go ahead to Sunday’s final.
-Nigel Jarrett was there for Wales Arts Review.
+Nigel Jarrett attended the Main Prize Concert 3 of the Cardiff Singer of the World competition featuring five talented singers from around the globe.

 Ilker Arcayürek (tenor), aged 30, Turkey.